 Create and start a timer for your work.
 The running timer will appear as a draft entry on both your Timer Board and Timesheet.

 Save time when creating similar entries by copying existing ones.
-Please note: Duplication of released entries is not available at all firms.
+You can duplicate both released and unreleased entries using the steps described below.

 Step 1: Navigate to the desired date on your Timesheet.